About me

 Today, my coaching philosphy is holistic.
 Yes I know that's an overused buzzword and you might be rolling your eyes right now.
 I genuinely hate "wellness culture" and the way that online influencers have hijacked good practices!
 For me, holistic means taking an evidence-based and multi-pronged approach to coaching, acknowledging the full person and honoring their unique situation.
+I blend empirical knowledge with lived experience to create a flexible container for YOU to succeed.

 Taken together, this is the coaching framework that has helped my clients (and myself!).
 Today, I work with clients worldwide, from all walks of life.
 Many of my clients are fellow LGBTQIA folk who appreciate having a safe space where they don't need to explain or justify themselves.
 But my services are available for all people who are commited to doing the work.